 Some experts have analyzed honey samples sold in supermarkets and have recorded alterations up to 40%.
 In fact, not only syrup is added to the honey, but also corn, glucose, fructose and rice are also used to cut the honey.Unfortunately, an average consumer is not able to distinguish pure honey from its counterfeit part.

 The Netflix docuseries “Rotten” addresses the delicate issue of food cultivation and production quite well, with its first episode dealing with honey fraud.

 It is known that in ancient times people attributed healing powers to honey and this belief continued over the centuries to the present day.
 With the arrival of science, there started to be a need to investigate with greater objectivity the validity of these honey remedies.

 6 highlights of research on the beneficial properties of honey:

-3. Honey has antibacterial properties, are mainly due to oxygen peroxide and to a lesser extent also the abundance of sugar and its acidity contribute.
-Not only is honey effective against most bacteria, but it is also effective against various bacteria that have developed resistance to antibiotics and some fungi;
+- Honey has antibacterial properties, are mainly due to oxygen peroxide and to a lesser extent also the abundance of sugar and its acidity contribute.
+Not only is honey effective against most bacteria, but it is also effective against various bacteria that have developed resistance to antibiotics and some mushrooms;